Justinkxc/Am-I-going-to-finish-writing-my-thesis/README.md

-# Word Count
+# Am I going to be finish writing my thesis?

  Getting some practice in between thesis writing.

  This piece of code returns the total word count from your doc file alongside the 20 most/least used words.